dbasar/NodeJS-Personal-Portfolio-Page-Demo/README.md

 By Doruk Başar. <br>
 <br>
-This is the demo of the personal webpage I had created for my spouse using Node.js. <br>
+This is the demo of the personal webpage I had created for my spouse using Node.js and Express. <br>
 The page uses static HTML, CSS, and JS files from the public folder and uploads them according to the provided url. <br>
 There are two sets of static html files, one in the Turkish language and the other in the English language.
 The language choice is stored in a cookie and used in ensuing requests. <br>
 <br>